kwicz/unfriend_facebook/README.md

 - Clicks through Facebook's deletion flow for each activity
 - Continues until no more activities are found or you terminate it
 - The Node.js script additionally tracks and saves information about deleted activities
+- Chrome extension provides a user-friendly interface for the deletion process

 ## Important Notes